sikopet/blog/posts/docker.md

 To create a custom image you need a `Dockerfile` - each line in a Dockerfile creates a new image layer that is stored by Docker

-Build an image
+Build an image:

     git clone https://github.com/spkane/docker-node-hello.git
     cd docker-node-hello
     docker build -t example/docker-node-hello:latest .

-Run an image (or a container?)
+Run an image (or a container?):

     docker run -d -p 80:8080 example/docker-node-hello:latest

 * `-p 80:8080` tells Docker to proxy the container's port 80 on the host's port 8080 (port binding)
 * `example/docker-node-hello:latest` is a tag

-Remove an image
+Remove an image:

     docker images
     docker rmi <image_id>

-Remove all images on your Docker host
+Remove all images on your Docker host:

     docker rmi $(docker images -q -)